apandit2021/Bulk-Modulus-Prediction-Using-MatTen-GNN-and-Machine-Learning-Corrections/README.md

 ### Prediction Accuracy

-* **Raw MatTen Prediction:** The initial **MatTen** predictions show a strong correlation ($R^2 \approx 0.9$) with DFT reference data.
+* **Raw MatTen Prediction:** ![Initial MatTen Prediction] (results_ml_ecs/figures/bulkmod_matten_only_projection_per_system.png) The initial **MatTen** predictions show a strong correlation ($R^2 \approx 0.9$) with DFT reference data.
 However, systematic over- or under-predictions are observed, indicating a domain gap between the Materials Project pre-training data and the specific pressure-dependent elemental systems studied here.
 * **ML-Corrected Predictions:** The best-performing correction models (typically **Random Forest** or **Polynomial Regression**) significantly improve accuracy, achieving $R^2 \ge 0.98$ and MAE as low as 1–3 GPa.
 Post-correction, residuals (DFT - prediction) are minimized and show no significant pressure-dependent drift.
 Performance metrics for all models are compiled in `results_ml_ecs/bulkmod_correction_metrics.csv`.

 ### Extrapolation, Robustness, and Trends